-For 3D object detection To suppress irrelevant bounding box proposals and focus on the ones that are most likely to be accurate, we use a binary cross entropy loss following the method described by [65].
+For 3D Object Detection To suppress irrelevant bounding box proposals and focus on the ones that are most likely to be accurate, we use a binary cross entropy loss following the method described by Tu et al. (2020).
 Let Q be the set of relevant proposals, where each proposal q has a confidence score s.
 A proposal is considered relevant if its prediction confidence score s > 0.1.
-We minimize s by weighting it according to the 3D IoU with the ground truth $q^$ .
+We minimize s by weighting it according to the 3D IoU with the ground truth q^ .
 The objective is defined as: